Winnipeg: Modern history (1900–present)

-In the Battle of Hong Kong, The Winnipeg Grenadiers were among the first Canadians to engage in combat against Japan.
+In the Battle of Hong Kong, The Winnipeg Grenadiers were among the first Canadians to engage in combat against Japanese military forces.
 Battalion members who survived combat were taken prisoner and endured brutal treatment in prisoner of war camps.
 In 1942, the Victory Loan Campaign staged a mock Nazi invasion of Winnipeg to promote awareness of the stakes of the war in Europe.
 When the war ended, pent-up demand generated a boom in housing development, although building activity was checked by the 1950 Red River flood.
 The federal government estimated damage at over $26 million, although the province indicated that it was at least double that.
 The damage caused by the flood led then-Premier Duff Roblin to advocate for the construction of the Red River Floodway.

 Before 1972, Winnipeg was the largest of thirteen cities and towns in a metropolitan area around the Red and Assiniboine Rivers.
 In 1960, the Metropolitan Corporation of Greater Winnipeg was established to co-ordinate service delivery in the metropolitan region.
 A consolidated metropolitan "unicity" government incorporating Winnipeg and its surrounding municipalities was established on 27 July 1971, taking effect in 1972.
 The City of Winnipeg Act incorporated the current city.
 In 2003, the City of Winnipeg Act was repealed and replaced with the City of Winnipeg Charter.

 Winnipeg experienced a severe economic downturn in advance of the early 1980s recession, during which the city incurred closures of prominent businesses, including the Winnipeg Tribune, as well as the Swift's and Canada Packers meat packing plants.
 In 1981, Winnipeg was one of the first cities in Canada to sign a tripartite agreement with the provincial and federal governments to redevelop its downtown area, and the three levels of government contributed over $271 million to its development.
-In 1989, the reclamation and redevelopment of the CNR rail yards turned The Forks into Winnipeg's most popular tourist attraction.
+In 1989, the reclamation and redevelopment of the CNR rail yards turned the Forks into Winnipeg's most popular tourist attraction.
 The city was threatened by the 1997 Red River flood as well as further floods in 2009 and 2011.